andrzejtrzaska/napi.rb/README.md

     ./napi ~/Videos

-By default API V1 is used.
+By default, API V3 is used.
-You can enable V3 support by setting NAPIPROJEKT_API_VERSION environment variable, like so:
+You can enable legacy V1 support by setting NAPIPROJEKT_API_VERSION environment variable, like so:

+    NAPIPROJEKT_API_VERSION=1 ./napi ~/Videos

+You can change subtitles language using NAPIPROJEKT_LANGUAGE environment variable:

-    NAPIPROJEKT_API_VERSION=3 ./napi ~/Videos
+    NAPIPROJEKT_LANGUAGE=ENG ./napi ~/Videos

-Note: NapiProjekt API V3 requires 7z program to be installed on your system.
-It is needed to extract compressed subtitles.
+By default, polish is used.

 ## Notes

-When using NapiProjekt API V1, by default ```windows-1250``` character encoding is assubmed.
+When using NapiProjekt API V1, by default ```windows-1250``` character encoding is assumed.
 Subtitles are automatically converted to ```utf-8```.
 In case conversion is not possible, subtitles will have original character encoding.

 ## Contributing